duckdb/duckdb-web/_posts/2023-08-23-even-friendlier-sql.md

 DuckDB takes a nod from the [`describe` function in Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) and implements a `SUMMARIZE` keyword that will calculate a variety of statistics about each column in a dataset for a quick, high-level overview.
 Simply prepend `SUMMARIZE` to any table or `SELECT` statement.

 Have a look at the [correlated subqueries post](https://duckdb.org/2023/05/26/correlated-subqueries-in-sql.html) to see how to use subqueries that refer to each others’ columns.
-DuckDB’s advanced optimizer completely solves performance problems when expressing a query as naturally as possible.
+DuckDB’s advanced optimizer improves correlated subquery performance by orders of magnitude, allowing for queries to be expressed as naturally as possible.
 What was once an anti-pattern for performance reasons can now be used freely!

 DuckDB has added more ways to `JOIN` tables together that make expressing common calculations much easier.
-Some like `LATERAL`, `ASOF`, `SEMI`, and `ANTI` joins are present in other systems, but have high performance implementations in DuckDB.
+Some like `LATERAL`, `ASOF`, `SEMI`, and `ANTI` joins are present in other systems, but have high-performance implementations in DuckDB.
 DuckDB also adds a new `POSITIONAL` join that combines by the row numbers in each table to match the commonly used Pandas capability of joining on row number indexes.
 See the [`JOIN` documentation](https://duckdb.org/docs/sql/query_syntax/from.html) for details, and look out for a blog post describing DuckDB’s state of the art `ASOF` joins!

-## Summary and Future Work
+## Summary and future work

 DuckDB aims to be the easiest database to use.
 Fundamental architectural decisions to be in-process, have zero dependencies, and have strong typing contribute to this goal, but the friendliness of its SQL dialect has a strong impact as well.
 By extending the industry-standard PostgreSQL dialect, DuckDB aims to provide the simplest way to express the data transformations you need.
 These changes range from altering the ancient clause order of the `SELECT` statement to begin with `FROM`, allowing a fundamentally new way to use functions with chaining, to advanced nested data type calculations like list comprehensions.
+Each of these features are available in the 0.8.1 release.

 Future work for friendlier SQL includes:
 * Lambda functions with more than 1 argument, like `list_zip`
 * Underscores as digit separators (Ex: 1_000_000 instead of 1000000)
+* Extension user experience, including autoloading
+* Improvements to file globbing
 * Your suggestions!

 Please let us know what areas of SQL can be improved!
 We welcome your feedback on [Discord](​​https://discord.duckdb.org/) or [GitHub](https://github.com/duckdb/duckdb/discussions).